-Contrary to the trend observed for several years, the share of paid peering decreased from 53% at the end of 2019 to 47% at the end of 2020.
-This situation can be explained, on the one hand, by the increase in free peering (private peering between players of comparable sizes and public peering) and, on the other, by the transfer of paid peering traffic between CAPs and ISPs to on-net CDNs.
+Paid peering's share of interconnection has changed very little since last year (49% at the end of 2020 and 48% at the end of 2021).
+This slight decrease can be explained, on the one hand, by the increase in free peering (private peering between players of comparable sizes and public peering) and, on the other, by the transfer of paid peering traffic between CAPs and ISPs to on-net CDNs.

-EVOLUTION OF PAID PEERING PARTS
+EVOLUTION OF PAID PEERING PARTS FOR THE MAIN ISPs IN FRANCE